seolhalee/seolhalee.github.io/portfolio.md

 <p><br></p>

 ### Indigenous Eco(-nomic) System: Community Mapping and Networking of Local Assets for Economic Empowerment
-_Participatory Workshop, Strategic Design, 2017_
+_Participatory Workshop, Strategic Design, Yangji.Co.Ltd, 2017_
 <p>What would be the way for a shrinking community in a rural island to reinvigorate their tourism economy while they prevent an enormous foreign capital poured in?
 In the participatory workshop held on an island currently under threat of massive development, we recovered overlooked components of an indigenous ecosystem and created a network of local assets that helps to create sustainable profit-making programs.
 The result inspired a community-led economic development project which was implemented following the workshop.</p>
 <div class="img-container">
   <img src="/images/shinbi3.jpg" width="40%" />